Blog > Basics

 However, a number of conditions must fall into place for technically gifted players to get themselves in a position to convert a free kick.
 Firstly, the initial foul has to occur in a beneficial location.
 But even more importantly, the free kick itself has to be direct.

 A direct free kick is a free kick from which an attacking goal can be scored directly.
 For example, when a direct free kick is taken, a player like David Beckham will be able to strike the ball on goal from a stationary position, and any direct goal will be legally allowed.
-This might sound basic, but in fact, it's a fairly common occurrence in football for free kicks to be awarded that players aren't allowed to shoot directly from.

 What Is An Indirect Free Kick?